 I prefer to think of Perpetual Beta as a statement to explain constant change.
 Perpetual in the fact that change is constant ‘every day is a new day :)’.
 Beta as in how we tackle the opportunities or solve the problems that each new day brings.

-I’m in the middle of reading ‘Flash Boys’ by Michael Lewis – it tells the story of high frequency traders and it’s a great but extreme example of dealing with change.
+I’d recommend you read ‘Flash Boys‘ by Michael Lewis – it tells the story of high frequency traders and it’s a great but extreme example of dealing with change.

 Every morning the business news tells of the ‘market reaction’ to certain news on a specific business or changes in a published economic indicator.
 News of these changes will be released over the course of a regular day.
 However, if you work in high frequency trading, change was measured in milliseconds – that is faster than it takes you to blink.
 Milliseconds, as that was the rate of change within the online trading markets.
 If you were one millisecond slow you couldn’t trade effectively and could lose millions even billions of dollars.

 It is an extreme example, but it shows the importance of understanding the indicators of change within a certain business.
 In high frequency trading, the actual trade is irrelevant.
 It is the speed of trade that is important.
 If you are faster than the competition you are winning, if you are slower you are dead.